Interbike: OutDoor Demo

-Interbike is currently a five-day event with the first two days being the Interbike OutDoor Demo at Bootleg Canyon Mountain Bike Park in Boulder City, Nevada.
+Interbike was lastly a five-day event with the first two days being the Interbike OutDoor Demo at Bootleg Canyon Mountain Bike Park in Boulder City, Nevada.
 The OutDoor Demo is unique among the industry's trade shows in that it provides an opportunity for retailers and members of the media to ride and demo the products that they will be seeing and talking about on the show floor.
 Due to the success of the OutDoor Demo concept, Interbike launched OutDoor Demo East in Providence, Rhode Island in October 2008 to better serve the needs of the northeastern United States bicycle market.

 Expo

 Immediately following the Outdoor Demo is the Interbike Expo which runs for the final three days of the show indoors, which from 2000 - 2012 had been held at the Sands Expo and Convention Center.
 Starting in 2013, Interbike will be at Mandalay Bay Convention Center, which allows show organizers to create a new floor plan with product-themed "neighborhoods" and better traffic flow.
 For 2014 they have added room for more than 200 more exhibitors than in 2013.
 The space has more loading docks and freight doors than the Sands, allowing easier set up and break down.

 Although not officially part of the show, a "Mobile Social" bike ride has been organized for the past few years during one evening of the indoor Expo.
 Typically, more than one hundred cyclists gather outside the main entrance of the convention center—many riding and showing off custom-built bicycles and gear—to cruise down the Las Vegas Strip.